 The attitude towards my blog is completely different, it is a personal passion project that I enjoy putting thought and time into.
 It takes some skill to balance a full-time job, a 4-month-old and a side project.
 My goal is to keep sinking more time here as I spend less time selling out :).
 So you could say my work ethic is shifting, not necessarily deteriorating?

-*Sorry doctors, EMTs, fire fighters, and police officers…….. but we would prefer you to perform like a champ every day of every year 🙂
+*Sorry doctors, EMTs, firefighters, and police officers……..
+FU Fund or not……. we would prefer you to perform like a champ every day of every year 🙂

 Pretty simple, our debt is dropping and our nest egg is growing.
+Our FU Fund is taking form.
 It is still a long way from being the size it needs to be for a final FU jump.
 But it does have enough to take the fear out of being fired or laid off.